To find out more about the law clerk experience and the application and selection process, scroll down or click on these links.

 “I still think working for the Court of Appeal was the best job I ever had.
 It gave me the opportunity to become familiar with many different areas of the law, and helped me to figure out where and how I would most like to practice.
 Most of all, I enjoyed discussing cases with the justices who were always generous with their time and appreciative of the clerks’ efforts.
 It was exciting to be able to contribute (albeit in small ways) to shaping the law.
 When it finally came time to leave, I sought and received excellent advice regarding my future career from many of the justices.
 I would highly recommend a clerkship to anyone who loves the law, and is looking for a fun, supportive and intellectually stimulating place to work.”

 The Nova Scotia Court of Appeal is located in the Law Courts at 1815 Upper Water Street in Halifax.
 The Law Courts building is in the downtown core, overlooking Halifax harbour.
-Inside the building, the clerks are situated near the Judges' Library and the office of the librarian.
+Inside the building, the clerks are situated on the 7th Floor near the Judges' Library and the office of the librarian.

 For more information on the Halifax Regional Municipality click here to go to the